 - 4. The inspection and testing agency and its representatives are not authorized to revoke, alter, relax, enlarge or release any requirements of the Contract Documents, nor to approve or accept any portion of the work. - 5.
 Work will be checked by representatives of the testing agencies as it progresses, but failure to detect any defective work or product will not in any way prevent later rejection when such defect is discovered, nor will it obligate the Owner to final acceptance.
 When it appears that the work or product furnished is in non-conformance with the Contract Documents, the representative of the testing agency will direct the attention of the Project Representative and Contractor to such non-conformance. - 6.
-Quality control testing items shall include the following: - a.
-As detailed in Special Provisions - D. Authority of the Project Representative - 1.
+Quality control testing items shall include the following that may apply: - a.
+Soil densities - b.
+Proof roll - c.
+Concrete testing - d.
+Asphalt field testing (density and yield) - e.
+Bituminous mix design approval and batch plant verification - f.
+Asphalt plant mix verification - g.
+Verify pavement sections - h.
+Determine need for and extent of sub-grade undercutting and testing - D. Authority of the Project Representative - 1.
 May order additional tests and inspection beyond those required, if in their opinion, the subject work may not meet specification.
 The costs for these tests and inspections shall be borne by the Contractor. - 2.
 May terminate the testing and inspection agency.
-The Contractor shall then furnish to the Project Representative the name of an additional agency for approval - 3.
+The Contractor shall then furnish to the Project Representative the name of an additional agency for approval. - 3.
 May perform quality control tests and inspections.

-END OF SECTION SECTION 015000 - TEMPORARY FACILITIES AND CONTROLS
+SECTION 015000 - TEMPORARY FACILITIES AND CONTROLS